 I particularly like to talk with top students who are interested in going to graduate school.
 Such students ought to see a faculty advisor two or three years prior to graduating.
 Most students have serious misunderstandings about what is important for getting into a top graduate school.

-Lori Avellar (our UG advisor, to be found in the CS office) knows a lot more than me about what is required and what is permitted and what is the process to do whatever it is you’re hoping to do.
-I can help on these matters, but I’m forever looking things up or calling Lori or running to someone who actually remembers stuff.
+Our staff advisors know a lot more than me about what is required and what is permitted and what is the process to do whatever it is you’re hoping to do.
+I can help on these matters, but I’m forever looking things up or having to call staff to find out.
+The rules and processes at UCD are arcane, illogical, circumventable, and forever in flux.

 Please come talk to one of the faculty advisors if you have this question.
-Despite our decline in enrollment, I suspect there are a lot of students in our majors who would be happier somewhere else.
-If your main reason for being in the major is that you think that a CS/CSE degree is just the ticket for landing a good-paying job, or you’re in the major because your parents think that, then I strongly encourage you to explore other areas of study.
-There’s no shortage of great things to do at UCD.
+Find someone honest.
+Frankly, I believe there are lots of students in our two majors who should not be here.
+If your main reason for being in the major is that you think that a CS/CSE degree is just the ticket for landing a good-paying job—or you’re in the major because your parents think that—then I strongly encourage you to explore other areas.
+There’s no shortage of great things to study in college.

 Good people in industry understand this.
 I recall once speaking to a VP at a major tech company.
 I asked him from what undergraduate major he prefers to hire.
 His answer?
 English.
 His least favorite major?
 Engineering.
 “English majors can communicate,” he claimed.
 “Engineering majors cannot.”